happybono/FinedustMonitorWithGPS/README.md

 ### Please note
 > This project requires a GY-NEO6MV2 GPS Sensor.
-For a project that does not require a GPS module, please visit the following link: https://github.com/happybono/FinedustMonitor
+For a project that does not require a GPS module, please visit the following link : https://github.com/happybono/FinedustMonitor

 ![Final Product](FineDustMonitor_Device.jpg)